SirenKing/dota_class_extensions_library/README.md

 require("extend_npc")
 ```

-Put 'weak_creature.lua' in your vscripts/abilities folder
+Put 'weak_creature.lua' in your vscripts/abilities folder.

 Inside the filters.lua file, search for the function called ```Filters:DamageFilter(event)``` and add the following code after the local variables: